lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 open Humanizer
 ```

-Finally, I'll also create a `todo` type, this is great to create types that *simply exist* without figuring out what they should be or do.
+Finally, I'll also create a `todo` type, this is very useful to create types that *simply exist* without figuring out what they should be or do.
 Using the `Obsolete` attribute ensures that all my yet-to-be-defined types are properly tracked as warnings:

 ```fsharp
 [<Obsolete("This type is not implemented yet.")>]